General Atomics Altus: Altus II

-In September, 2001, Altus II served as the UAV platform for a flight demonstration of remote sensoring and imaging capabilities that could detect hot spots in wildfires and relay that data in near-real time via the Internet to firefighting commanders below.
-The demonstration, led by NASA Ames Research Center, was flown over GA-ASI's El Mirage, California development facility in Southern California.
+In September 2001, Altus II served as the UAV platform for a flight demonstration of remote sensing and imaging capabilities that could detect hot spots in wildfires and relay that data in near-real time via the Internet to firefighting commanders below.
+The demonstration, led by NASA Ames Research Center, was flown over GA-ASI's El Mirage, California, development facility in Southern California.

-In the summer of 2002, The Altus II served as the airborne platform for the Altus Cumulus Electrification Study (ACES), led by Dr. Richard J. Blakeslee of NASA Marshall Space Flight Center.
-The ACES experiment focused on the collection of electrical, magnetic and optical measurements of thunderstorms.
+In the summer of 2002, the Altus II served as the airborne platform for the Altus Cumulus Electrification Study (ACES), led by Dr. Richard J. Blakeslee of NASA Marshall Space Flight Center.
+The ACES experiment focused on the collection of electrical, magnetic, and optical measurements of thunderstorms.
 Data collected will help scientists understand the development and life cycles of thunderstorms, which in turn may allow meteorologists to more accurately predict when destructive storms may hit.